spacemeshos/product/product_plan.md

 ### Main new features
 - `Payment channels` - user-to-user, app-to-user and user-to-app `Spacemesh Coins` and tokens transactions support
 - `Spacemesh SDK` - an SDK for building Spacemesh apps
-- 'Spacemesh browser extension' - providing the `Spacemesh API` to html5/javascript apps which run in the browser.
+- 'Spacemesh Browser Extension' - provides the `Spacemesh API` to html5/javascript apps which run in a web browser.

 ### Release new components
 - `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support payment channels
 - `Spacemesh SDK` - A Javascript npm library for node.js server apps and client-side web apps
+- `Spacemesh Browser Extension` - A standard browser extension enables web apps to interact with the Spacemesh computer in supporting web browsers such as Chrome, Firefox and Brave.

 ### Use cases
-1. App publisher adds `Spacemesh Coins` features to its app
+1. App publisher adds `Spacemesh Coins` features to its web app

-2. App publisher adds token-based functionality to its app
+2. App publisher adds token-based functionality to its web app

-3. User install the Spacemesh Browser Extension to enable Spacemesh powered apps
+3. User installs the `Spacemesh Browser Extension` to enable `Spacemesh powered apps`

 4. User uses `Spacemesh powered apps` and sign transactions using the `Spacemesh browser extension`

-These use cases will be implemented by the `Spacemesh SDK` and the `Spacemesh browser extension`.

 ----